Mazinkaiser: List of episodes

 Episode 3: Kouji Assassination Order!: Enraged with the appearance of Mazinkaiser, Dr. Hell is furious with Baron Ashura.
 However, the wily henchman informs his master that he has already dispatched his three cute daughters to deal with Kouji, since without Kouji to pilot it Mazinkaiser is useless.
 Ashura's daughters attack Boss by mistake, prompting Dr. Yumi and Sayaka to forbid Kouji from leaving the Lab until the situation changes.
 Hot-headed as ever, Kouji sneaks out anyway and battles the three daughters of Ashura, who turn out to be killer androids.
 He defeats them just in time to rescue Sayaka and Boss from a Mechanical Beast.
 The episode finishes with the introduction of Lori and Loru, two busty American sisters who are Dr. Yumi's assistants.
 This episode introduces the Mazinkaiser version of Venus A, piloted by Sayaka instead of Jun.

 Episode 4: Sayaka Rescue Operation: On a day at the beach, Ashura kidnaps Sayaka and threatens to publicly humiliate her by cutting off her swimsuit if Kouji and Mazinkaiser do not surrender.
 Kouji is brought aboard the submarine Salude, but manages to escape and rescue Sayaka with Boss' help.
 Venus and Mazinkaiser make short work of the submarine.
-This episode is somewhat infamous for its crude sexual humour and fan service nudity.
+This episode is famous for its crude sexual humour and fan service nudity.

 Episode 5: A Narrow Escape!
 The Photon Power Lab: Dr. Hell is fast losing patience with Ashura's failures, prompting the half-male, half-female villain to carry out a desperate plot.
 He attacks Dr. Yumi as he and Lori are travelling back to the Photon Power Lab and then disguises himself as the doctor.
 Unfortunately, he had no way of knowing it was the doctor's birthday and so was caught off-guard.
 Eventually losing patience, he attacks the Lab and is repelled.
 Dr. Hell angrily has him imprisoned and resolves to deal with Mazinkaiser himself.
 In the course of the episode Dr. Hell chances upon a group of more powerful, partly organic giants (Mykene Warrior Beasts) which he utilizes in place of the previous mechanical monsters.
 This episode is notable for having a disturbing shower scene with Ashura.